Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 The final soprano note of every phrase is extended to four or more bars, eight on the last entry.
 But the lower voices carry on as if unaware that the sopranos have completed their allotted portions of the melody.
 They repeat the words, giving the impression that they do not want to be parted from the warmth and comfort of the chorale melody.
 Only once, on the line----Klettenweis an ihm zu kleben----cling to him as if fettered----do the lower voices sustain the chord, emulating the soprano's long note.
 Here they are, as the text suggests, chained and clinging together.

 Otherwise they simply convey an impression of not wishing to be parted from Jesus.
-After all, is not this uncomplicated sense of unity and bonding how we should feel about our relationship with the Saviour?
+After all, is not this uncomplicated sense of unity and bonding how good Christians should feel about their relationships with the Saviour?

 Such is the subtlety of this composer.
 His intimate and precise decisions about the structure and texture of his music are designed to convey, often simultaneously, the most complex yet precise metaphoric and literal meanings.